msmdev/NestedCV/README.md

 ## Limitations

-Currently only data with binary lables is supported (no multiclass support).
+Currently only data with binary labels is supported (no multiclass support).

 ## Why should you use nested cross-validation?

 Controlling the bias-variance trade-off is an essential and important task in machine learning, as indicated by [[Cawley and Talbot, 2010]](http://jmlr.csail.mit.edu/papers/volume11/cawley10a/cawley10a.pdf).
 Many articles state that this can be archieved by the use of nested cross-validation, i.e., [Varma and Simon, 2006](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1397873/pdf/1471-2105-7-91.pdf).
-Futher sources worth reading are esp. [[Krstajic et al., 2014]](https://jcheminf.biomedcentral.com/track/pdf/10.1186/1758-2946-6-10) and [[Varoquaox et al., 2017]](https://arxiv.org/pdf/1606.05201.pdf).
+Futher sources worth reading are esp. [[Krstajic et al., 2014]](https://jcheminf.biomedcentral.com/articles/10.1186/1758-2946-6-10) and [[Varoquaox et al., 2017]](https://arxiv.org/pdf/1606.05201.pdf).